 The idealistic, immature, and scatterbrained half of the duo, Gabe's enthusiasm and inability to think things through makes him the perfect Wise Guy to Tycho's straight man, though these roles are often reversed as he possesses a degree of common sense that Tycho lacks.
 Obsessed with immature humor, male genitalia (mostly his own), and Star Wars, he harbors homosexual tendencies, not so much repressed as simply unrealized and usually centering around Spider-Man.
 He is independently wealthy from his Doctor Raven Darktalon Blood series.

-Author Avatar: For Mike Krahulik, but was not originally intended as such.
+- Author Avatar: For Mike Krahulik, but was not originally intended as such.

-Crouching Moron, Hidden Badass: The Cardboard Tube Samurai is Gabe.
+- Crouching Moron, Hidden Badass: The Cardboard Tube Samurai is Gabe.
 Therefore he can slice things up with a perfectly round tube.
-He can actually cause nosebleeds by hating someone, which may be caused by the fact that Darth Vadermight be his dad.
+He can actually cause nosebleeds by hating someone, which may be caused by the fact that Darth Vader might be his dad.
 Oh, and he got a blood infusion from Spider-Man.
 Hell, in the very first comic, he gained psychic powers.

-Glass Eye: Lost his original in a Warcraft-related scuffle.
+- Glass Eye: Lost his original in a Warcraft-related scuffle.

-Handy Feet: He's pointed out to have monkey-like feet in one strip.
+- Handy Feet: He's pointed out to have monkey-like feet in one strip.

-Noodle Incident: Exactly what led to the loss of his eye during a Warcraft 2 match is never revealed, but it has far enough reaching consequences that it meant he and Tycho had to make a pact to not play any future Warcraft games against eachother.
+- Noodle Incident: Exactly what led to the loss of his eye during a Warcraft 2 match is never revealed, but it has far enough reaching consequences that it meant he and Tycho had to make a pact to not play any future Warcraft games against each other.

-Violence is the Only Option: Gabe's knee-jerk reaction to nearly everything.
-He once curb stomped Tycho to death because he thought there was only one copy of Puzzle Quest left in the store, and tore out Tycho and Charles's throats with his teeth when he panicked over the proper pronounciation of "Gif".
+- Violence is the Only Option: Gabe's knee-jerk reaction to nearly everything.
+He once curb stomped Tycho to death because he thought there was only one copy of Puzzle Quest left in the store, and tore out Tycho and Charles's throats with his teeth when he panicked over the proper pronunciation of "Gif".

 Anne Claire "Annarchy" Brahe